Groups, Orders, and Dynamics: The Space of Left-Orders

 {\bf Proof.} If \esp $g_1,\ldots,g_k$ \esp generate $P_{\preceq}^{+}$, then the only left-order on $\Gamma$ that coincides with $\preceq$ on any set containing these generators and the identity element is $\preceq$ itself (see the exercise below). $ \square$

 \begin{small}\begin{ejer} Show that if two left-orders $\preceq$ and $\preceq'$ on the same group satisfy $P_{\preceq}^+ \subset P_{\preceq'}^+$, then they coincide. \end{ejer} \end{small}

 The converse to the preceding proposition is not true.
 For instance, the dyadic rationals admit only two left-orders, though none of them has a finitely-generated positive cone.
-One may easily modify this example in order to obtain a finitely-generated one (see the example below).
-However, the search for conditions ensuring that isolated left-orders must have a finitely-generated positive cone is interesting by itself.
+One may easily modify this example in order to obtain a finitely-generated one, as it is shown below.

-\begin{small} \begin{ejem} The group of presentation $\Gamma := \langle a,b \!: bab^{-1} = a^{-2} \rangle$ is covered by Theorem \ref{tararin-theorem}: it has exactly four left-orders (compare Example \ref{ups-ups}), which depend only on the signs of the generators $a,b$.
-However, the positive cone of none of these orders is finitely generated since they all contain a copy of $\mathbb{Z} [\frac{1}{2}]$ inside $\langle \! \langle a \rangle \! \rangle$ (the smallest normal subgroup containing $a$). \end{ejem}\end{small}
+\begin{small} \begin{ejem} The group of presentation $\Gamma := \langle a,b \!: aba^{-1} = b^{-2} \rangle$ is covered by Theorem \ref{tararin-theorem}: it has exactly four left-orders (compare Example \ref{ups-ups}), which depend only on the signs of the generators $a,b$.
+However, the positive cone of none of these orders is finitely-generated, since they all contain a copy of $\mathbb{Z} [\frac{1}{2}]$ inside $\langle \! \langle b \rangle \! \rangle$ (the smallest normal subgroup containing $b$). \end{ejem}\end{small}

 \vsp